 Solanum lycopersicum.
 Red Paste.
 60 days.
 Indet.
 This tomato had us at Hello!
 Vigorous vines produce a truly multi-use tomato.
 Oxheart shaped but much earlier than any other oxheart we have grown.
 When irrigated well it is incredibly juicy, sweet and delicious, and very high yielding of 8-12 oz fruit.
 Produces extremely well late into…

 Solanum lycopersicum.
 Yellow.
 50-65 days.
 Det.
-Possibly the best super early yellow determinate tomato we have.
-Flavorful 3-4 oz lemon yellow fruit.
+Possibly the best super early yellow determinate tomato we have found.
+Native Sun’s flavorful 3-4 oz lemon yellow fruit are very satisfying and refreshing.
 As early as subarctic tomatoes with much more flavor and larger size.
-Multiple concentrated yields on healthy bushes.
+Multiple concentrated yields on healthy short bushes.
 Crack resistant and blemish free.
-Oregon-bred by Tim Peters of Peters Seed and Research.
+Oregon-bred…

 Solanum lycopersicum.
 Orange.
 65 days.
 Det.
 One of the best producers of early 4-6 oz, meaty orange globes.
 Blemish free and durable fruit form on bushes that are easy to cage.
 A really excellent variety for market and it has great sweet, fruity flavor.
 There are a few varieties with this same name but this…